Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

 or just $ \lambda x=A_px-y$.
 Denote $\xi$ a left PF vector of $A_p$, such that $\xi^T A_p=\rho(A_p)\xi^T$.
 By assumption, the original digraph is strongly connected, and all $p_i>0$; therefore vector $\xi$ is unique, up to a normalization factor, which can be chosen to make components of $\xi$ all positive.
 Multiply the derived Eq.\ (\ref{eq:EV-Ap}) by $\xi_i$ and sum over $i\in\mathcal{V}(\mathcal{D})$; this gives

 Notice that $\xi_i>0$ while $x_i\ge0$ and vector $x\neq0$; thus $\xi^T x>0$, which proves $\rho(A_p)\ge \lambda\equiv \rho(H_p)$.
 The same argument for the line digraph adjacency matrix $L_p$ produces identical equations with $y\to0$; this gives\cite{Harary-Norman-1960} $\rho(L_p)=\rho(A_p)$ and completes the proof of (\textbf{a}).
-Similarly, the second term in the RHS of Eq.~(\ref{eq:EV-Ap}) is absent in the case where $\mathcal{D}$ is an oriented graph with no symmetric edges (in this case any path is automatically non-backtracking); this proves (\textbf{b}).
-Further, if $H_p$ is strongly connected, $\epsilon_a>0$, the components of the vector $x$ are all positive, $x_i>0$.
-In this case, $\rho(A_p)>\rho(H_p)$ unless $\mathcal{D}$ has no symmetric edges, which proves (\textbf{c}). \end{proof}
+Similarly, the second term in the RHS of Eq.~(\ref{eq:EV-Ap}) is absent in the case where $\mathcal{D}$ is an oriented graph with no undirected edges (in this case any path is automatically non-backtracking); this proves (\textbf{b}).
+Further, if the OLG ${\cal H}$ is strongly connected, we have $\eta_a>0$, the components of the vector $x$ are all positive, $x_i>0$.
+In this case, $\rho(A_p)>\rho(H_p)$ unless $\mathcal{D}$ has no undirected edges, which proves (\textbf{c}). \end{proof}